 You can also check out our recommended settings here.

 The Samsung Q70T has okay color volume but not as good as the Samsung Q70/Q70R QLED.
 It can produce dark colors well due to its high contrast ratio, but like most LED TVs, it doesn't display very bright blues well.

 Great gradient performance.
 There's some very minor banding in darker shades, although it shouldn't be noticeable in most content.
 If banding bothers you, enabling Noise Reduction can help a bit but at the cost of some fine details in some scenes.

 Like most VA panels, the Samsung Q70T shows no signs of temporary image retention, although this can vary between individual units.

 We don't expect VA panels to experience burn-in, as the VA panel in our long-term test appears immune.

 The Samsung Q70T has an okay response time.
 There's a bit of blur trail behind fast-moving objects, and the 0-20% transition is a bit slow, resulting in slightly more motion blur in darker scenes.

 If you want a TV with a better response time, check out the Samsung Q80/Q80T QLED.

 The Samsung Q70T uses Pulse-Width Modulation (PWM) to dim the backlight.
-It always flickers at 240Hz, except when its Black Frame Insertion feature is enabled, reducing the flicker to 120Hz.
+It flickers at 240Hz in Game, Movie, or Filmmaker modes, and at 120Hz in all other modes.
 Also, it flickers at 120Hz when in 'PC' mode (without 'Game' mode) and when in 'Game' mode with Game Motion Plus enabled.

 Update 08/11/2020: A previous version of the review stated the BFI had a minimum flicker of 120Hz for 60fps content in 'Game' mode.
 It flickers at 60Hz in 'Game' mode with Game Motion Plus and LED Clear Motion enabled.
 The review has been updated.